B.C. landlord who evicted longtime tenant, hiked rent and re-listed unit ordered to pay $16K

 Qi evicted Hill, who was then paying $1,365 a month in rent, with a message passed along through her Realtor that indicated close family would be moving into the suite, as allowed under the province’s Residential Tenancy Act.

-But under the RTA, a family member must occupy a unit for at least six months following what’s known as a landlord’s use of property eviction.
+But at that time, the RTA required a family member to occupy a unit for at least six months following what’s known as a landlord’s use of property eviction.
 The court heard just three months after Hill vacated Qi’s suite in June 2021, she had begun renting the unit to a new tenant - this time for $1,800 a month.

 “Even on the landlord’s evidence, it is clear that the suite was not used for the stated purpose for six months,” Justice Frits Verhoeven wrote in his Oct.
 7 reasons.